 And that being Hillary getting a pass.

-Now, I know we lost 25 people in the Justice Department and FBI retirements, demotions, firings, and we do have some ongoing investigations, et cetera.
+Now, I know we lost 25 people in the Justice Department and FBI, retirements, demotions, firings, and we do have some ongoing investigations, et cetera.

-But, you know, the fact that they had the exoneration before the investigation, lying to Pfizer courts, you know, using bought and paid for campaign lies of Hillary Clinton, those lies being disseminated, you know, the abuse of our intelligence,
+But, you know, the fact that they had the exoneration before the investigation, lying to FISA courts, using bought and paid for campaign lies of Hillary Clinton, those lies being disseminated,

-the weaponizing of our intelligence against political opponents, fraud against Pfizer courts, disseminating false lying information from the tops of some in the Intel community to propagandized before the last election in 2016.
+the abuse of our intelligence, the weaponizing of our intelligence against political opponents, fraud against FISA courts, disseminating false lying information from the tops of some in the Intel community to propagandize before the last election in 2016.

-And, you know, everything from the you know leak strategy on through the we have an insurance policy, and all the people that we know did things, nothing ever nobody was ever held accountable.
+And, you know, everything from the leak strategy on through the, we have an insurance policy and all the people that we know did things.

-And when it's subpoenaed, it ends up getting deleted and bleach bit and devices are destroyed, and you know, it just becomes one big mess, and nobody wanted to get to it.
+And when it's subpoenaed, it ends up getting deleted and bleach bit and devices are destroyed and it just becomes one big mess.

-But um, so it is what it is.
+But so it is what it is.

-You know, I was kind of poking fun the other day at Nate Silver because he wrote a column and he had been saying 80% chance that uh that the House will go to the Democrats.
+You know, I was kind of poking fun the other day at Nate Silver because he wrote a column and he had been saying 80% chance that the House will go to the Democrats.

-And I told you that every day, or 87 or 85, it was going 85, 86, 84, 83, 86 seven.
+And I told you that every day, or 87 or 80, it was going 85, 86, 84, 83, 86, 7.

 And look, I'm not, I believe in polling.